TedyL/wheel-of-fortune/README.md

   {"EncrptionCode":"67J94945P@929994","Start":"315","End":"360"}
 ]
 ```
 **Look at start and end point, you will need to define the board start angle, end angle, and also EncrptionCode**
+**Kindly remind : one circle only have 360 Angle**

 ### **lucky spin json pattern that server need to follow**
 serverSpin will POST the url that you defined in lucky url.